 - Lung cancer is the second most common cancer affecting both women and men in Western Australia.

 Common symptoms of lung cancer include:

 - Coughing or spitting up blood, once or more

-- A cough that lasts for four weeks, or a worsening or changing of a long standing cough
+- A cough that lasts for three weeks, or a worsening or changing of a long standing cough

 - Repeated chest infections